trinv1/EchoChamber/README.md

 * The workflow consists of:

-* Data Capture – Fetch or screenshot posts from Reddit and Twitter feeds.
+* Data Capture – Fetch or screenshot posts from Twitter feed.

-* Text Extraction – Extract visible text from HTML or screenshots.
+* Text Extraction – Extract visible text from screenshots.

 * Storage – Save post content and metadata to a MongoDB Atlas database.

-* Processing & Sentiment Analysis – Use Hugging Face or DeepSeek APIs to    analyse tone and polarity.
+* Processing & Sentiment Analysis – Use OpenAI API to analyse tone and polarity.

 * API Layer (FastAPI) – Provide structured access to stored text and sentiment results.